sonic-net/SONiC/doc/qos/reclaim-reserved-buffer.md

   - Provided as a json file on a per-vendor or per-platform basis.
   - Loaded to buffer manager via CLI option `-z`.
   - Applied to `APPL_DB` when all ports is admin up and one port is about to be shut down.

+    All zero profiles and zero pools will be applied into `APPL_DB` in the same order as they are defined in the json file.
+So vendor should guarantee the order satisfies the dependency, which means the zero pools should be defined ahead of zero profiles.
   - Removed from `APPL_DB` when only one port is admin down and is about to be started up.
   - For each buffer pool, there should be and only be one zero profiles referencing the buffer pool.
 - When a port is shut down/started up, buffer manager will apply zero/normal profiles on all its buffer objects in `APPL_DB` respectively.